Naomi McVey talks about her experience of being a NICE Fellow

 You'll be supported in your role through a series of workshops and access to an adviser.
 The fellowship also provides access to the expertise of our staff.

 You'll be expected to spend around 7.5 hours per month on fellowship activities.
 Fellowships are unpaid and you must agree your application with your employer.
-We will, however, meet all reasonable expenses (such as travel or accommodation) incurred in the course of carrying out fellowship activities.
+Travel and subsistence will be paid.

 Would I be suitable?